Domenic Marte: Early life

 In 2019, Marte released the compilation album For You Vol 1, which featured the hit “Te Casarías Conmigo,” a Top 3 singles In 2019, Marte released the compilation album For You Vol 1, which featured the hit "Te Casarías Conmigo," a Top 3 single on the U.S. BDS Tropical and Spanish Contemporary charts.
 Another standout track, "Contaré Los Días," reached number 18 on Billboard’s Tropical Airplay chart and peaked at number 4 on BDS Tropical and number 25 on Latin Pop BDS charts.

 The single “In My Eyes,” a collaboration with Stevie B, received radio support across multiple U.S. Latin radio formats and was listed among BIG MOVERS with six weeks of airplay on BDS Tropical, Latin Pop, Regional Mexican, and Latin Rhythm panels in September 2020.
-The song later reached #1 on MonitorLatino’s USA Tropical “Hot Song” chart, based on 356 spins from U.S. radio stations for the week of October 18–24, 2020.the U.S. BDS Tropical and Spanish Contemporary charts.
+The song later reached #1 on MonitorLatino’s USA Tropical “Hot Song” chart, based on 356 spins from U.S. radio stations for the week of October 18–24, 2020. the U.S. BDS Tropical and Spanish Contemporary charts.
 Another standout track, “Contaré Los Días,” reached number 18 on Billboard’s Tropical Airplay chart and peaked at number 4 on BDS Tropical and number 25 on Latin Pop BDS charts.

 Between 2020 and 2025, several of Domenic Marte’s singles also reached the number 1 position on Music Choice’s Tropicales channel, including “Por Primera Vez,” “Luchare Por Tu Amor,” “Dame De Tu Amor,” “Esposa Mia,” “Emociones,” “Tu Final,” and “Recuérdame.”
 These placements reflected his continued popularity on U.S. Latin radio platforms and his growing footprint in national tropical music programming.

 By 2023, Marte had charted seven singles from For You Vol 1 and surpassed a milestone of over 1.1 million Spotify streams for the album.
 His music streamed in over 162 countries, and several tracks hit number 1 on Music Choice’s Tropical and Pop formats.

 In 2023, he made history as the first U.S.-based Bachata-Pop artist to perform at Cuba’s iconic Casa de la Música in Havana, sharing the stage with Alexander Abreu y Havana D’ Primera.

-As of 2025, Domenic Marte’s music has accumulated 330 million streams on Spotify across all albums.
-Notable totals include “For the World” 283 million, “Intimamente” with 28 million, “Deseos De Amarte” with 9.4 million, “Al Fin Libre” with 2.4 million, and “For You Vol 1” with 2 million streams.
+As of 2025, Domenic Marte’s music has surpassed 450 million lifetime cross-platforms music interactions, reflecting sustained weekly audience engagement across Spotify, Apple Music, Pandora, Youtube, and Amazon Music across all albums.
+Notable totals include “For the World” 322 million, “Intimamente” with 29 million, “Deseos De Amarte” with 9.4 million, “Al Fin Libre” with 2.5 million, and “For You Vol 1” with 2.2 million streams.